Joint Research Centre

 ITU work aims to improve understanding of the behaviour of nuclear fuel in reactors.
 Its Transuranus software can model nuclear fuel behaviour in a range of conditions.
 Work in this field covers both Western and Russian-designed reactors.

 It also studies the long-term behaviour of spent nuclear fuel in long-term storage conditions and evaluates new concepts for nuclear waste management.
 ITU focuses on methods for reducing the quantity and radiotoxicity of highly radioactive waste, by separating out the long-lived nuclides and fabricating them into fuels and targets for transmutation.

-The Environment DG is responsible for environmental radioactivity monitoring.
+DG ENER is responsible for environmental radioactivity monitoring.
 ITU supports this process, developing methodologies for determining traces of actinide isotopes in particles, in soils and in sludge, and validating them before they are adopted for use across Europe.
 Also in this field the Institute benefits from strong cooperation with research organisations throughout Europe.

 As a spin-off from its radiochemistry activities, ITU has developed safe, reliable separation techniques for isolating specific radionuclides for targeting cancer cells.

 To assure the safety of fuel cycle activities, a thorough knowledge is developed concerning physical, chemical and material properties of actinides, as a basis for work on all stages of the nuclear fuel cycle.
 The Instituteís Actinide User Lab is an international centre open to outside users for specialised studies.